-- It is our requirement that all staff (teachers & volunteers over 16) have a clear and up-to-date enhanced DBS check and that they have up-to-date safeguarding training. - Our teachers and volunteers have a duty to report anything concerning that has happened in class or any other concerns to the DSL at the next available opportunity.
+- It is our requirement that all staff (teachers & volunteers over 16) have a clear and up-to-date enhanced DBS check and that they have up-to-date safeguarding training.
+These are checked annually to ensure they are in date. - Our teachers and volunteers have a duty to report anything concerning that has happened in class or any other concerns to the DSL at the next available opportunity.
 This must also be confirmed in writing as soon as possible if the initial conversation is verbal. - Our teachers must take practical steps to keep our children safe from harm and abuse, including no disclosing of sensitive/personal information, keeping children safe from hazards in class and responding appropriately in the event of an accident.

-Showtime Circus Ltd will seek to safeguard children and young people by:
+Showtime Circus will seek to safeguard children and young people by: